open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm/display-examine-component-versions.md

   helloworld: downloaded
 ```

-The result is a component archive.
+The result is a CTF archive.
 This can then be modified using the `ocm add ...` commands shown earlier.

 <details><summary>What happened?</summary>